 Dr Paul Lane

 Paul studied for a BSc and Masters degree in Physics at the University of Liverpool prior to obtaining a PhD at the University of Edinburgh.
-He then took up PDRA positions developing an ultrafast electron diffractometer at Edinburgh and later York, and using multidimensional spectroscopy to study ultrafast dyamics in the solution phase.
+He then took up PDRA positions developing an ultrafast electron diffractometer at Edinburgh and later York, and using multidimensional spectroscopy to study ultrafast dynamics in the solution phase.
 In 2015 Paul began working at Heriot-Watt in the group of Matt Costen applying frequency modulated spectroscopy to the gas-liquid interface.
-Paul joined the Townsend group January 2020 working on the development of a transient absorption spectrometer and left the group in January 2021.
-He now works as a PDRA with Prof. Matt Costen at Heriot-Watt University.
+Paul joined the Townsend group in January 2020 working on the development of a transient absorption spectrometer and left in January 2021, returning to work with Prof. Costen once again.

 Dr Lisa Saalbach

 Lisa obtained her Masters degree in Chemical Physics from Heriot-Watt.
 During this time she also worked in the Townsend group as a summer student for three years.
 Following a final year MPhys project with Prof. Martin Paterson (our long-time theory collaborator) Lisa commenced her PhD studies in 2016.
-Lisa completed her PhD on Time-Resolved Studies of Excited State Molecular Dyanmics in April 2020.
-Lisa is currently working as a postdoc at in the single-photon group at Heriot-Watt under the supervision of Prof. G. Buller.
+She completed her PhD on Time-Resolved Studies of Excited State Molecular Dynamics in April 2020.
+Lisa is currently working as a postdoc. in the single-photon group at Heriot-Watt, working with Prof. G. Buller.

 Dr Omair Ghafur